 - a simple subscription form.

-To boost your web page conversions even more, go for custom visuals – infographics or videos.
-They can increase the conversion rate by as much as seven times.
+To boost your web page conversions even more, go for custom visuals like infographics or videos.
+They can increase your conversion rate by as much as seven times.

 Webflow provides an A+ example of a well-designed landing page.
 Various colors for each block make the page structure sharp and keep viewers engaged.
-The company uses custom visuals – collages, videos, animations, and infographics – to showcase its product and illustrate its benefits.
+The company uses custom visuals, such as collages, videos, animations, and infographics, to showcase its product and illustrate its benefits.

-The CTA button is located on the first screen and hooks the visitor's attention immediately.
-Moreover, Webflow reinforces its call to action with social proof – clients' logos, which boosts the conversion rate as well.
+The CTA button is located on the first screen and hooks visitors’ attention immediately.
+Moreover, Webflow reinforces its call to action with social proof – clients’ logos, which boosts the conversion rate as well.

 Writing is crucial for improving your landing page conversion rate.
-While the design attracts your potential customer, it is the copy that persuades them to take the desired action.
+While your design attracts potential customers, it is the copy that persuades them to take the desired action.

 To make your page text more persuasive, check if it matches your target audience.
-If your knowledge about customer persona is vague, you'll fail to address their pain and interests, and persuade them.
+If your knowledge about your customer persona is vague, you’ll fail to address their pain and interests and persuade them.

 Start reapproaching your website copy by restructuring it and removing any excessive lines – walls of text kill conversions.
 Then, make sure your landing page contains only one clear call to action.
 The fewer links you have, the higher your conversion rate is.
-Finally, craft the perfect headline – straightforward and relevant to your offer and your audience's pain points.
+Finally, craft your perfect headline to be straightforward and relevant to your offer and your audience’s pain points.

 Airbnb knows a little something about creating an effective landing page copy.
 The page in the example below starts with a sharp headline defining the target audience and the benefits of using Airbnb.
-Further, the service briefly explains the collaboration details, and answers frequently asked questions.
+Further, the service briefly explains a few details and answers frequently asked questions.

-The text is intertwined with social proof – statistics and customer testimonials.
-Airbnb uses minimal words to enlighten its viewers and persuade them to become a partner.
+The text is intertwined with social proof, such as statistics and customer testimonials.
+Airbnb uses minimum words to enlighten its viewers and persuade them to become a partner.
 The razor-sharp structure makes the copy easy-to-skim.

 When it comes to CRO, A/B testing is nothing to sneeze at.
-Often, changing a minor detail, such as a CTA-button’s color or image position, may result in a significant conversion rate increase.
+Changing a minor detail, such as your CTA button’s color or image position, can often result in a significant conversion rate increase.

-To conduct split-testing, begin with a hypothesis – which landing page element can change the game for your conversion rate?
-Or, maybe it’s a whole new web page design?
-If you are stuck on this step, try experimenting with the page key elements – a unique selling proposition, the main image, features and benefits, and your call to action.
+If you want to conduct split-testing, start with a hypothesis, for example, which landing page element can change the game for your conversion rate?
+Or maybe you need a whole new web page design?
+If you are stuck on this step, try experimenting with the key elements of your page, including your unique selling proposition, main image, features and benefits, and call to action.

 When running an A/B test, stick to the following rules to get reliable results:

-- Only test one variable at a time.
-It might be a single page element or a different page design.
+- Test only one variable at a time.
+It might be a single page element or a whole different page design.

-- Define the primary metric.
-The number of web page visitors, the number of leads converted – choose whatever serves the purpose of your split testing.
+- Define your primary metric.
+It can be your number of web page visitors or the number of leads converted – choose whatever serves the purpose of your split testing.

-- Outline the test duration.
+- Outline your test duration.
 You should run your test long enough to get a substantial number of views.

-- Ask feedback from users.
-This move will give you useful insights into the reasons your audience prefers one variant over another.
-Also, you can get some hints for future tests.
+- Ask users for feedback.
+This move will give you some valuable insights into the reasons your audience prefers one variant over another.
+Besides, you can get some hints for future tests.

-In the example below from a WorkZone case study, the company replaced colored logos with logos in black and white.
+In the example from a WorkZone case study below, the company replaced colored logos with logos in black and white.
 After 22 days of split-testing, it turned out that the second variant showed a 34% increase in form submissions.

-Marketers often leave exit-intent pop-ups on the table; they are believed to be annoying for viewers.
-However, this tool is significant for conversion rate optimization – the most well-performing pop-ups have average conversions around 9.28%.
+Exit-intent popups are off the table for many marketers since they are believed to be annoying for viewers.
+However, this tool is essential for conversion rate optimization as the most well-performing popups convert around 9.28% of users.

 To get the most out of your exit campaigns, apply the same rules you did for your landing page design in general.
-Follow our guide on pop-up design for more tips on creating beautiful and high-converting exit-intent forms.
+Follow our guide to popup design for more tips on creating beautiful and high-converting exit-intent forms.

-Apart from design hacks, pay attention to copywriting – hook a viewer with an outstanding headline and a strong call to action.
+Apart from design hacks, you should pay attention to your copywriting and hook a viewer with an outstanding headline and a strong call to action.
 You can also implement some psychological tricks, as entrepreneur Marie Forleo did in the example below.

-The pop-up explains the benefits for subscribers and promises the additional value – their award-winning show every week.
-Better yet, it accentuates the safety of this offer – a viewer can unsubscribe anytime.
+The popup explains the benefits of her audio training for subscribers and promises some additional value.
+Moreover, it accentuates the safety of this offer since a viewer can unsubscribe anytime.

 Mobile users spend twice as much time browsing the Internet compared to desktop users.
 Roughly 70% of smartphone users confessed they would rather buy from companies with informative and convenient mobile websites.
 Meeting this audience’s interests is a great chance to boost your website conversion rate.

-Look at the mobile version of the Global Patron website — the page loads in seconds, contains all the features available for the web version, and provides easy access to buttons, including a call to action and live chat button.
+Look at the mobile version of the Global Patron website.
+The page loads in seconds, contains all the features available for the web version, and provides easy access to buttons, including a clear call to action and a live chat button.

 Subscription forms on your website have the power to make or break your conversion rate.
-Long forms are intimidating and irritating; visitors hate to fill them in and often drop off before finishing the process.
-To get more leads, get rid of excessive fields.
-The best option is to go for an email address only.
+Long forms are often intimidating and irritating since visitors hate to fill them in and usually drop them off before finishing the process.
+Consider getting rid of excessive fields to acquire more leads.
+The best option is to go with an email address only.

 If you need more fields to segment your subscribers straight away, consider multi-step forms.
-Simply put, split your long forms into several pieces.
+Simply put, split your long forms into several parts.

 The form in the example below entices a website visitor with its simplicity.
 It looks like you only need to press the “I’m ready to talk” button.
-Once clicking it, a user sees a form with nine fields, but in this step, they are more inclined to put the effort in filling in the form.
+Once clicking it, a user sees a form with nine fields, but in this step, they are more inclined to put some effort into filling in the form.

 To craft beautiful, responsive, and high-converting subscription forms for free, try the SendPulse form builder.
-Set up notifications about subscription, send confirmation emails, and send automated email flows to nurture your leads.
+Set up notifications about subscription, send confirmation emails, and create automated email flows to nurture your leads.

 Your landing page visitors have a limited attention span.
-So, it’s crucial to get rid of everything that distracts them from taking a desirable action.
-For the sake of conversion rate optimization, remove navigation bars, external links, banners, and other non-issues to enhance your conversion rates.
+Hence, it’s crucial to get rid of everything that distracts them from taking a certain action.
+Think about removing navigation bars, external links, banners, and other non-issues to enhance your conversion rates.

-Even sticking to minimal page elements, you still can build a well-designed and persuasive landing page, as Shopify did in the example below.
+Even sticking to minimum page elements, you can still build a well-designed and persuasive landing page, as Shopify did in the example below.
 The company left only two CTA buttons on its web page.

 We’ve unveiled several tips to boost your web page conversions.
-To learn more psychological, design, and copywriting tricks, follow our comprehensive guide on increasing a landing page conversion rate.
+If you want to learn more psychological, design, and copywriting tricks, follow our comprehensive guide on increasing a landing page conversion rate.

 After gaining the maximum leads from a website, you can get a little more from email marketing.
 We’ve picked several hacks to help you with email conversion rate optimization.